Debts and Accounts: Plot

 Mullen (Nick Searcy) informs Raylan (Timothy Olyphant) that the Bennetts categorized Walt's death as the result of Coover killing him for his watch.
 During their discussion, Mullen indirectly refers to Winona's (Natalie Zea) actions in the evidence room, claiming "it never happened".

-Boyd (Walton Goggins) tells Ava (Joelle Carter) that he is moving out of her house after the recent events, thanking her for everything.
+Boyd (Walton Goggins) tells Ava (Joelle Carter) that he is moving out of her house because he can no longer avoid committing crimes as she made him promise, and thanks her for everything.
 Mags (Margo Martindale) meets with Helen (Linda Gehringer) to give her her share of the deal with Black Pike.
 Mags is then confronted by Hobart Curtis (Mark Colson) for selling out her land, mocking Coover's death but Mags threatens him to never disrespect her again.
 Winona tells Raylan that she intends to divorce Gary (William Ragsdale), surprising Raylan.
 Raylan is then called by Loretta (Kaitlyn Dever), who is struggling to adapt to her new foster house.
 Raylan convinces her to try it as it could be good for her life.

-Mags informs Doyle (Joseph Lyle Taylor) and Dickie (Jeremy Davies) about their new directions, telling Dickie that he will be cut off from the main activities and is told not to pursue Raylan as Mags blames Dickie for Coover's death.
+Mags informs Doyle (Joseph Lyle Taylor) and Dickie (Jeremy Davies) about their new directions, leaving Dickie a share of marijuana but telling him that he will be cut off from the main activities.
+He is told not to pursue Raylan as Mags blames Dickie for Coover's death.
 He is also told that Boyd retained his part of the deal and can do whatever he wants and Dickie can't stop him from anything.
-Dickie secretly starts conspirating with associate Jed Berwind (Richard Speight Jr.) to set up his own crime operation.
+Dickie secretly starts conspiring with associate Jed Berwind (Richard Speight Jr.) to set up his own crime operation.

 Meanwhile, Boyd visits his cousin Johnny (David Meunier), revealed to be still alive after having been shot in the chest by Bo and now forced to live with a wheelchair.
-Although Johnny blames Boyd for his condition, he is interested when Boyd offers to give control of the area to the Crowders.
+Although Johnny blames Boyd for his condition, he is interested when Boyd says he plans to give control of Harlan County to the Crowders.
 They then contact former associate Derek "Devil" Lennox (Kevin Rankin) to join them, which he accepts.
 While meeting at a bar, they are approached by Dickie, who lies about Boyd's control of the land and claims he now owns Boyd's territories, offering him to join Dickie before he leaves the bar.
 While Devil and Johnny dislike Dickie, Boyd seems interested in the idea.

 Raylan then talks with Winona, who says that her divorce seems imminent as she and Gary are "done".
 They then consider leaving Harlan and moving back to Glynco, Georgia although Winona is still hesitant.
 While driving in the car, Raylan and Winona are attacked by hitmen, forcing them to hide in a warehouse.
 Raylan manages to kill the hitmen and meets with Winona as the sirens are heard.
 Winona decides to move to Glynco with Raylan.

-The episode ends as Boyd visits Ava at her house and they both kiss.
+Boyd visits Ava at her house and she kisses him.